yuxi16/Post-Quantum-Linkable-Ring-Signature/README.md

 - Mask DEEP composition polynomial with a random polynomial.

 ### Build SoK from  non-interactive zk-ethSTARK
-The non-interaction
-property is achieved through the use of the Fiat-Shamir transformation (i.e., using hash $H$ to generate the challenge).
-We let $H$ also takes the message $m$ as input to generate the challenge, the resulting zero knowledge non-interactive ethSTARK will result in a SoK on $m$.
+The non-interaction property is achieved through the use of the Fiat-Shamir transformation, which involves using a hash function $H$ to generate the challenge.
+In our non-interactive zk-ethSTARK, we extend the input of $H$ to include the message $m$ when generating the challenge, thus turning the resulting scheme into an SoK on the message $m$.

 ### Construct LRS from SoK
-We use SoK to build LRS by demonstrating  the correct signing of message $m$.
+We use SoK to build LRS by demonstrating  the correct signing process of message $m$.
 Also, we crafted the program representation of the execution trace to enhance the efficiency of the signing process.

 ## Performance
 Our LRS has a signature size of O(polylog(log n)).
 By comparison, existing post-quantum ring signatures, regardless of linkability considerations, have signature sizes of O(log n) at best.
 At 128-bit security, our LRS has the smallest signature size among all post-quantum LRS when ring size is larger than 32.

-Furthermore, leveraging
-online/offline verification, part of the verification of signatures on the same ring can be shared, resulting in a state-of-the-art amortized verification cost of O(polylog(log n)).
+Furthermore, leveraging online/offline verification, part of the verification of signatures on the same ring can be shared, resulting in a state-of-the-art amortized verification cost of O(polylog(log n)).

 Detailed performance comparison can be found in our full [paper](https://eprint.iacr.org/2024/553.pdf).
 ###  Influence of Grinding on Proving time